ozgunokan/ipq806x-NSS-24.10.04/README.md

    uci commit network
    ```

-Thanks to Asvio, qosmio and ACWifiDude.
+Thanks to Asvio, qosmio, tingalvin and ACWifiDude.